Ministry of Education (India): Department of Higher Education

 The Department of Higher Education is in charge of secondary and post-secondary education.
 The department is empowered to grant deemed university status to educational institutions on the advice of the University Grants Commission (UGC) of India, under Section 3 of the University Grants Commission (UGC) Act, 1956.
 The Department of Higher Education takes care of one of the largest higher education systems of the world, just after the United States and China.
-The department is engaged in bringing world-class opportunities for higher education and research to the country so that Indian students are not found lacking when facing an international platform.
+The department aims to provide world-class opportunities for higher education and research in India.
 For this, the government has launched joint ventures and signed MoUs to help the Indian students benefit from world opinion.
 The technical education system in the country can be broadly classified into three categories – Central Government-funded institutions, State Government/State-funded institutions and Self-financed institutions.
 The 122 Centrally funded institution of technical and science education are as under: List of centrally funded technical institutions: IIITs (26), IITs (23), IIMs (20), IISc Bangalore, IISERs (7), NITs (31), NITTTRs (4), and 9 others (SPA, ISMU, NERIST, SLIET, IIEST, NITIE & NIFFT, CIT).